Eight Fine Tibetan 19th Century Tsakli Paintings Buddhist Teaching Cards

 |Size||11 cm x 10cm each painting|

-This set of eight fine Tibetan Tsakli Paintings depicting Buddhist Tantric Deities, Buddhist Auspicious Symbols & Bardo Deities & Lamas & Monks.
+This set of eight fine Tibetan Tsakli Paintings depicting Buddhist Tantric Deities, Buddhist Guardians & Bardo Deities

 They are all finely painted with polychrome pigments on thick hand made paper.
-Dating from the 19th Century and in good condition except for a bit of loss as clearly seen in the photos from used and age.
+Dating from the 19th Century and in good condition except for a tiny bit of loss as clearly seen in the photos.

 They are mounted in a double row of four with museum quality archival card in dark blue, they are ready to put into a frame of your choice.